 Learn how to create cutting-edge software solutions to today’s problems.

 Software systems are complex, often including in excess of a million lines of code.
 Graduates of the BS in software engineering possess knowledge and skills of a defined engineering approach to complex systems analysis, planning, design and construction.
 The program has a unique, project-driven curriculum, establishing a new model of communication, teamwork, critical thinking and professionalism.
-Students have flexibility in designing their course of study; they select a software engineering application area such as Web and mobile applications or embedded systems as their primary focus, and they may obtain interdisciplinary knowledge through a secondary area of their design.
 For complete program information, required classes and other details, see the major map.